csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 A pattern that we would like to use is the DOA (data access object that we discussed in class)

+Our testing method will follow the Test Driven Development.
+People will need to write unittests first before they start writing code.
+This will encourage people to design what they will create before jumping into writing codes.

 #### Q5: What are the user stories that make up the MVP?

  * At least 5 user stories concerning the main features of the application - note that this can broken down further